 You can take control of your diabetes.

 Blood sugar can easily be tested at home with self-monitoring kits, also known as SMBG – the self-monitoring of blood glucose.
-A SMBG test, also called a glucose meter or blood sugar meter, helps you improve control of your blood sugar levels, allowing you to make the necessary adjustments to medicines, diet, etc. Medical professors suggest having a self-test kit at home for anyone who has diabetes.
+An SMBG test (also called a glucose meter or blood sugar meter) helps you improve control of your blood sugar levels, allowing you to make the necessary adjustments to medicines, diet, etc. Medical professors suggest having a self-test kit at home for anyone who has diabetes.
 Please talk with your doctor before purchasing or using a self-monitoring kit.

 As you know, diabetes and sleep are related, so tracking both blood sugar and sleep is important to keep insomnia and diabetes at bay.
 Luckily, tracking your sleep at home is now possible with Somnology’s Plex Sleep Scanner.
 The scanner monitors breathing patterns, pulse, and oxygen levels during sleep.
 You can then share this data with your doctor to help them diagnose and continuously monitor any sleep disorders.